compass-iot/harvest-api-examples/streaming/README.md

 ### Acceleration
-Acceleration is measured in gforce so if the vehicle is decelerating at 9.8m/s^2 (newtons) in the x axis, the input to this api should be Acceleration { 1, 0, 0 }
+Acceleration is measured in gforce so if the vehicle is accelerating at 9.8m/s^2 (newtons) in the x axis, the input to this api should be Acceleration { 1, 0, 0 }
+if it is decelerating at 1m/s^2, the input to this api should be { -0.102, 0, 0 } (0.102 ~= 1/9.8)
+if this is confusing, don&#39;t worry to hard about getting it correct, we can apply provider specific unit conversions post ingestion, just be consistent and let us know
+Note that the vertical axis in the diagram is the z axis, not the y axis Also note the &#43; and - signs in the diagram which direction should be positive and negative within each axis

 ![alt text](https://storage.googleapis.com/compass-public-docs/static/acc_gyro.png)